Unizend/lbtc-api/CONTRIBUTING.md

 # Contributing

 Crypto needs adoption and the goal of this tool is to help other developers build faster!
-If you find any bugs / issues or have suggestions, please consider collaborating.
+If you find any bugs / issues or have suggestions, please consider contributing.
 It would be greatly appreciated.

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.